JeffreySarnoff/RollingFunctions.jl/docs/src/tech/windows.md

 # is indexing to be offset
 notoffset(w::Window) = iszero(w.offset_first) && iszero(w.offset_final)
 isoffset(w::Window) = !notoffset(w)
+# >> specifying both a leading offset and a trailing offset is supported

 # is there to be padding
 notpadded(w::Window) = iszero(w.pad_first) && iszero(w.pad_final)
 ispadded(w::Window) = !notpadded(w)
+# >> it is an error to specify both a leading padding and a trailing padding

 # are only complete window spans to be allowed
 onlywhole(w::Window) = w.onlywhole